Welcome! You’ve arrived at the only little spot on the internet devoted solely to those who study historical fencing in New Haven, CT, USA.

 How do you know this is the way medieval people really fought?

 We work directly from surviving historical fencing manuals, generally from the 14th-16th centuries.
 Those manuals were once used to teach the art of fencing in earnest, when it was a living thing.
 Now we’re learning from them once again.
-You can learn more about our sources here.
+We describe our historical sources (in a fun and engaging way!) here.

 Do you dress up?